kittinunf/flowcpp/README.md

 # flowcpp
-Redux Implemenation in C++14 - a predictable state container for C++
+Redux Implemenation in C++14 - a predictable state container for C++.

 # Introduction
-flowcpp is a C++ implementation of the JavaScript [Redux](https://github.com/rackt/redux) library by Dan Abramov and the React Community.
+flowcpp is a C++ header-only implementation of the JavaScript Redux library by Dan Abramov and the Community.
-Idea is shamelessly borrowed from Redux (All credits go to them).
+Idea is shamelessly borrowed from Redux's idea (All credits go to them).
 Implementation of flowcpp keeps as close as possible with original implemenation of Redux while maintaining C++ semantics.

 For beginners, a complete and extensive walkthrough can be found [here] in the official Redux repository.
 [Redux](https://github.com/rackt/redux)

 # The Gist

-A direct translation from original [gist](https://github.com/rackt/redux/blob/master/README.md#the-gist)
+A direct translation from original with slight modification [gist](https://github.com/rackt/redux/blob/master/README.md#the-gist)

 ``` C++
 #include <iostream>